Ernst Raupach: Works

 Raupach wrote both tragedies and comedies; of the former, Die Fürsten Chawansky (1818), Der Liebe Zauberkreis (1824), Die Leibeigenen, oder Isidor und Olga (1826), Rafaele (1828), Der Nibelungenhort (1834) and Die Schule des Lebens (1841), and of the latter Die Schleichhändler (1828) and Der Zeitgeist (1830) are pieces which enjoyed great popularity.

 The historical dramas with which his name is chiefly associated are Die Hohenstaufen (1837–38), a cyclus of 15 dramatic pieces founded on Friedrich von Raumer's Geschichte der Hohenstaufen, and the trilogy Cromwell (1841–44).

-Raupach's "Laßt die Todten ruhen" (1823) published in Minerva magazine, was an early prose vampire story, which was soon translated into English as "Wake not the Dead" in Popular Tales and Romances of the Northern Nations (1823).
+Raupach's "Laßt die Todten ruhen" (1823) published in Minerva : Taschenbuch magazine, was an early prose vampire story, which was soon translated into English as "Wake not the Dead" in Popular Tales and Romances of the Northern Nations (1823).
 It was incorrectly attributed to Ludwig Tieck in the English speaking world for many years, despite German scholars consistently identifying Raupach as the author.

 Also noteworthy among his early pieces are: Die Gefesselten (1821) and Die Freunde (1825).
 Among his comedies may also be mentioned the farces Denk' an Cäsar and Schelle im Monde.
 Among his posthumous works are: Der Kegelspieler (1853); Mulier Taceat in Ecclesia, a tragi-comedy (1853); and Saat und Frucht (1854).
 The drama Der Müller und sein Kind was still on the stage in the early 20th century.

 Raupach wrote in all about eighty plays, besides letters and poems.
 His collected dramas appeared under the title Dramatische Werke ernster Gattung (16 vols., 1830–43) and Dramatische Werke komischer Gattung (4 vols., 1829–35).